NighatRaza/NLP-Projects/SpamClassifier/Readme.md

   - Gradient Boosting Classifier
   - XGBoost Classifier

-    Among all of these models, MultiNommial Naive Bayes and Random Forest Classifier performed the best with the precision 1.0 and higher accuracy.
+    Among all of these models, MultiNomial Naive Bayes and Random Forest Classifier performed the best with the precision 1.0 and higher accuracy.

 5. Improved the model